MikaAK/ecto_shorts/docs/how-to/filtering-data.md

 The CommonFilters module in ecto_shorts provides a powerful, flexible way to build dynamic queries.
 By converting parameter maps into Ecto queries, it simplifies your code and makes it more maintainable.

-For more information on available filters, see the [Filter Options Reference](../reference/filter-options.md).
+For more information on available filters, see the Filter Options Reference section in the documentation.